cameronehrlich/GetShitServer/README.md

-# GetShit
+# GetShitServer
-A scraper for Torrentz.eu.
+A scraper for Torrentz.eu that presents the user with a list of magnet links.

 ===